fhiso/basic-concepts/basic-concepts.md

 U+FFFF.

 A **string** is a sequence of zero or more *characters*, and *should* only be used to encode textual data.
+It matches the following `String`
+production:

+    String  ::=  Char*

 {.note ...} This definition of a *string* is identical to the definition of the `string` datatype defined in